emiarbol/galaxy_virologist_training/exercises/07_variant_calling_illumina.md

 <details>
   <summary>How many variants differ among the vcfs?</summary>
   </br>
-  There are up to 3 variants more in VarScan than the other callers.
+  There are up to 3 variants more in VarScan than iVar.
 </details>

 ## 7. Consensus genome